sergiolubo/DockerLabs-WriteUps/Dockerlabs.md

 ![image](https://github.com/user-attachments/assets/b843c726-78b8-4d8f-8292-0f0adbe4572b)

-After reviewing the page code and interacting with it, we did not found relevant information.
+After reviewing the page code and interacting with it, we did not find any relevant information.

 We perform **fuzzing** using **gobuster**: